Tissues Formed From Eukaryotic Cells on the MCAT

 Epithelial tissue can be described by the shape of the epithelial cells that compose them which include squamous, columnar, and cuboidal, which are all shaped like they sound like!

-Classification by Shape and Layer
+Classification By Shape And Layer

 Additionally, epithelial tissue can be described by how their cells are layered.
 Simple epithelium has only a single layer of cells.